How to merge two lists in Python

 print(merged_list)--OUTPUT--[1, 2, 3, 4, 5, 6]

-The + operator provides the most straightforward way to combine two lists.
-It creates a new list, merged_list, by taking all the elements from list1 and appending all the elements from list2.
-The order of the original lists is preserved.
+The + operator offers the most direct way to concatenate two lists.
+It works by creating a new list that contains all the elements from the first list, followed by all the elements from the second.

 Basic list merging techniques

-If the + operator doesn't quite fit your needs, Python also provides the extend() method, itertools.chain(), and list comprehensions for more specialized merging tasks.
+While the + operator is great for simple concatenation, Python also provides more specialized tools like the extend() method, itertools.chain(), and list comprehensions.

 Using the extend() method